 The tune was based on a popular French melody called La Rosalie composed by French songwriter and poet Pierre-Jean de Béranger (1780-1857) who, at the time of his death, was described as the most popular poet there has ever been in France.

-Before it became Malaysia's national anthem it was a popular tune played at parties and cabarets in Malaya, Indonesia and Hawaii among other places.
+Before it became the Malaysian national anthem it was a popular tune played at parties and cabarets in Malaya, Indonesia and Hawaii among other places.
 Here is a rather nice Cantonese version:

 Of course now that it is the Malaysian National Anthem it has to be treated with respect and performance as a popular melody is not permitted.